thorhu/Eyeblink-in-the-wild/dataset/readme.md

-this is a picture about some snapshorts on HUST-LEBW
+challenge,.jpg is a picture about some snapshorts on HUST-LEBW time.png is a picture of tiem consumation.